cloud-gov/cg-site/content/docs/services/custom-domains.md

 * This happens because you can't do anything to a service instance while it's in a pending state.
 A custom domain service instance stays pending until it detects the CNAME or ALIAS record.
 * If this causes a problem for you, you can ask support to manually delete the pending instance.

+#### When to update DNS records

+You only need to add a CNAME entry when you update the `domain` field.
+If you do, follow ["How to set up DNS"](#how-to-set-up-dns) again.

+Ensure that you remove previous attempts at updating DNS records when creating/recreating the service.

 ### DNSSEC support

 If you plan to use a domain with DNSSEC, you need to [verify your DNSSEC configuration](https://www.icann.org/resources/pages/tools-2012-02-25-en) before starting the steps above, because invalid DNSSEC configuration will cause creation to get stuck.